carlosgnotario/estateguru/README.md

 - Access registered modules via `window.modules` in the console
 - Check the console for any build errors
 - Ensure all file paths are correct in your HTML
+- **For Webflow development**: Use the Live Server setup to see real-time changes in your Webflow project
+- **Live Server URL**: Make sure your Live Server is running on `http://127.0.0.1:5500` for the Webflow script tag to work
+- **CSS Injection**: The `@-moz-document` rule allows you to inject local CSS into your Webflow project for live styling updates
+- **Stylus Extension**: Use the Stylus extension to easily manage and inject CSS rules into your Webflow project

 ## 📝 Scripts Reference